Graduate and Postdoc Trainees

 Samantha Cohen

-Sam studies the decision-making processes of mate choice in humans.
-Her dissertation research examines whether the search strategies used in romantic partner choice generalize to other non-romantic social domains.
-She is particularly interested in modelling both relationship entrance and exit behaviors, using traditional psychological lab experiments and agent-based models.
+Sam studied the decision-making processes of mate choice in humans.
+Her dissertation research examined whether the search strategies used in romantic partner choice generalize to other non-romantic social domains.
+She was particularly interested in modelling both relationship entrance and exit behaviors, using traditional psychological lab experiments and agent-based models.
 Sam also studies sexual strategizing, such as changes in courtship behavior in online environments, such as Tinder, and at reproductive milestones, such as menopause.
 Sam is currently a Postdoctoral Researcher at the University of Virginia.

 Megan Freiler